CreatorDev/w1-switchcounter/README.md

 First, you need to install the OpenWrt build dependencies on your machine:

 <pre>
-$ sudo apt-get install libncurses5-dev libncursesw5-dev zlib1g-dev libssl-dev gawk subversion device-tree-compiler
+$ sudo apt-get install git libncurses5-dev libncursesw5-dev zlib1g-dev libssl-dev gawk subversion device-tree-compiler
 </pre>

 ### Get the SDK and Source Code